dangitstam/Twitter_Viterbi/README.md

 ## Getting Started

-Create a new environment for the project and activate it:
+Create a new environment for the project
 ```
 conda create --name twitter-viterbi python=3.7
 ```

-and activate it:
+and activate it
 ```
 conda activate twitter-viterbi
 ```